 We will continue with PATHS, a resource to support children with their emotional well being, including recognising and managing feelings.
 We will also look at different types of worries or problems and how we can work to solve these.
 Autumn 2 also includes Anti-Bullying Week.
 This year’s theme is to choose respect over bullying.
 We will be exploring what respect means, how bullying is a behaviour choice, and how to respectfully disagree with others.

 In PE we will be looking at throwing and catching skills, as well as running and jumping, focusing on balance and movement.
 PE kits are to be left at school for the full half term if possible.
 Please ensure every item is named and in a named bag.

 We will be learning about Islam and looking at the month of Ramadan, as well as making and decorating lanterns to celebrate Eid.

 Next half term our music work will be focused around two songs: Rhythm In The Way We Walk (Reggae style) and The Banana Rap (Hip Hop style).
 We will: listen to and talk about the songs and other songs in the same style; build on our knowledge and understanding about the features of music through vocal warm-ups, learning to sing the song, composing and improvising and work toward an in-class performance.

 Trips and Special Events

-Please send your child in with their coat, book bag (no rucksacks), reading record, water and fruit (optional) every day!
+Please send your child in with their coat, book bag (no rucksacks), reading record, water and snack (optional) every day!
 Please name everything!
 Please record reading at home in their reading record.